 Evocative of treasures of the sea and those from the natural world, the work is encrusted with vitreous enamel which, on sight, are the perfect foil for precious jewels.
 Vitreous enamel, itself, is a curious, almost alchemical blend.
 Transmutation has captured the imagination throughout history – whether it’s the philosopher’s stone or discovering the coveted magic formula for making true hard-paste porcelain.
 Vitreous enamel, as an act of magic comes about when powdered glass is fused to gold through firing, the powder melting, flowing and reforming as a lustrous coating.

 The Cellini salt cellar could, then, be called a work of harmony; one of many different transfusions.
-Indeed, the entirety of this peace playfully juxtaposes intermingling relations between the land and sea; the object and what it represents; human activity and the rhythm behind the very act of dining itself.
-An allegory sung of Terra e Mare, land births a woman of the earth bound and tethered by a temple (a reminder of earthly possession), her hand planted firmly to the ground on which she sits and, from the sea, a man languidly reclines armed with trident and flanked by horses who rear up from the ocean.
+Indeed, the entirety of this piece playfully juxtaposes intermingling relationships between the land and sea; the object and what it represents; human activity and the rhythm behind the very act of dining itself.
+Reading the visual language of the salt cellar, we’re presented with a woman to one side and a man to the other.
+An allegory sung of Terra e Mare, land births a woman of the earth bound and tethered by a temple (a reminder of earthly possession), her hand planted firmly to the ground on which she sits and, from the sea, a man languidly reclines armed with a trident and flanked by horses who rear up from the ocean.

 And that, dear reader, is how, a salt cellar was capable of crossing oceans, bolstering ties and encompassing the world.
 I look forward to exploring the elaborate tableware of the Renaissance with you much, much further!